I received a free 23andMe DNA kit in exchange for this review. Opinions are my own.

 Like most DNA services, it isn’t the cheapest thing.
 23andMe offers two different DNA tests and services.
 One is the Ancestry Service, which is the one I did and includes everything listed above, and it’s $99.
 The other is their 23andMe Health + Ancestry Service which shares your genetic health risks with you like if your a carrier of certain inherited conditions and so on, plus the full ancestry profile like I received above.
 This one is $199.

 There are sometimes 23andMe promo codes and discounts that run, though I don’t see them very often.
 I will bet they will have some for the holiday season.
 I know they also offered $20 off for Mother’s Day and Father’s Day.
-Right now through Monday, June 17 you can get $65 off a 23andMe Health + Ancestry kit.
+Now through Decemmber 2, you can get Ancesty + Traits for only $79 and Health + Ancestry for only $99!
 Order Today!

 However, if you are ordering more than one kit, they offer you 10% of additional kits!
 No coupon code necessary!